Alimony

 Comprehensive Legal Representation in Essex County & Greater Boston

 At Broderick & Mastrapasqua, LLC, our legal team can represent you in seeking or contesting alimony in a pending divorce or modifications of alimony in post-divorce cases.
-We can provide comprehensive legal support in cases involving even the most complex financial pictures, such as in high net worth cases, business ownership, or other complicated income source situations.
+We provide comprehensive legal support in cases involving even the most complex financial pictures, such as high net-worth cases, business ownership, or other complicated income sources.
+Whether you are the paying or receiving spouse, our alimony attorneys will work with you to develop a legal strategy that prioritizes your financial stability and aligns with Massachusetts law.

-Contact a Danvers Alimony Attorney for a Free Consultation at Broderick & Mastrapasqua, LLC by phone at (978) 721-8861.
+Contact an alimony attorney in Danvers for a free consultation at Broderick & Mastrapasqua, LLC by phone at (978) 721-8861.
 You can also reach us via our online contact form.

 Who Qualifies for Alimony in Massachusetts Divorces?